March 20, 2023

 The Web version of Calamari—large icons on the homepage vs. proportional calendar view.

 The mobile version of Calamari

-Keep the apps usable, minimizing the design as well as the number of features.
-You can, of course, add nice, fun touches to it, such as gifs or quotes, to make it more approachable and motivating the users to use it, but focus on the core business goal of the app first.
+Keep the HR Tech apps usable, minimizing the design as well as the number of features.
+You can, of course, add nice, fun touches to it, such as gifs or quotes, to make it more approachable and motivate the users to use it, but focus on the core business goal of the application first.